phoenixframework/phoenix_live_dashboard/README.md

 - Request logging - See everything that was logged for certain requests

-- Applications - See, filter, and search applications in the current node
+- Applications - See, filter, and search applications in the current node and view their processes in a supervision tree

 - Processes - See, filter, and search processes in the current node